A world-class institute of changemakers in the deaf and signing community.

 Make lasting memories and grow in ways you never thought possible.

-In order to foster a sense of community among new and current students of varied backgrounds, the Honors Program hosts an annual retreat before the fall semester.
-During the retreat, Honors faculty and staff take students to a location off-campus for two days of fun, games, and discussions.
+In order to foster a sense of community among new and current students of varied backgrounds, the Honors Program hosts an annual retreat before New Student Orientation in the fall semester.
 These retreats are a formative experience for incoming Honors students and are critical to the continuing development of the Honors community.
-Note: upperclass students are invited to attend, but new students are required to attend*.

 Honors Students in JumpStart will attend the Honors Retreat.
-Honors and JumpStart coordinate their schedules to minimize conflicts.
 The retreat is an excellent place to meet new friends.
 New signers who have joined the retreat have enjoyed the experience as a time to develop more confidence in their signing skills and to meet friends outside the JumpStart community.
-New signers have been surprised with how quickly they met new friends and how well they were able to engage with their peers.
+New signers have been surprised by how quickly they meet new friends and how well they are able to engage with their peers.
 Interpreters are provided for the academic discussions and are available at other times if needed.

 Honors students need to ensure that their medical forms from the student health service have been submitted prior to their arrival at the University.
 Students who do not have their immunizations completed by the close of business on arrival day will not be able to attend the Honors Retreat.
 Because participation in the retreat is a requirement for admission to Honors, students who do not attend the retreat will lose their Honors placement.
 If students have a scholarship with additional funding for participation in Honors, the loss of the Honors placement will reduce the scholarship award.
 Please check your Bison account for information on what the Student Health Service is missing from your required materials.